 - SAMEORIGIN: Permits frames on the same host only, useful for internal self-service portals.

-When partners need to embed your content, use CSP’s frame-ancestors directive instead, since X-Frame-Options cannot whitelist specific external domains.
+When partners need to embed your content, use CSP’s frame-ancestors directive instead, since X-Frame-Options cannot allow specific external domains.

 Stop MIME Sniffing with X-Content-Type-Options